carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 - "Plan and test large data transfers."
 - "It is often best to convert many files to a single archive file before transferring."
-- "Again, don't run stuff on the login node."
 ---

 One of the major differences between using remote HPC resources and your own